beatitudes

 · John 17:3 Now this is eternal life: that they know you, the only true God, and Jesus Christ, whom you have sent.”

 Paul told Timothy, “Take hold of the eternal life to which you were called.”
 (1 Timothy 6:12I don’t think Paul was encouraging a fellow believer to kill himself.
 Every commentary I read said something like this: Believers have begun "eternal (aiṓnios) life" right now, experiencing this quality of God's life now as a present possession.[6]
-All the discussion that follows on eternal life as understood in the time of Jesus is from Lois Tverberg,[7] writing in “Eternal Life, Here and Now.”
-[8]

 Around the time Jesus lived, the rabbis were discussing the difference between hayei olam (Hi-YAY Oh-LAHM), meaning eternal life, which is contrasted with hayei sha’ah (Hi-YAY Sha-AH), which means fleeting or earthly life.
 This wasn’t about before death and after death.
-Hayei olamwas “lasting life,” and it referred to living in a way that focused on matters of eternal importance.
+Hayei olam was “lasting life,” and it referred to living in a way that focused on matters of eternal importance.
 Hayei sha’ah was about only being concerned with short-term material needs of today: working, making money, eating, etc.[9]

 This is what John is talking about.[10]
 We as followers of Jesus have hayei olam, and it begins now.
-Let’s go with John 4:14’s image: “the water I give them will become in them a spring of water welling up to eternal life.”
-If you go to where the Boardman pops out of the ground, and put your kayak in, you are on the Boardman river.
+Let’s go with John 4:14’s image: “The water I give them will become in them a spring of water welling up to eternal life.”
+If you go to where the Boardman River pops out of the ground, and put your kayak in, you are on the Boardman river.
 But the spring is just the beginning.
 That river will take you somewhere.
 You are on the river “now” but you are “not yet” where it plans to take you.[11]

 So, how do we start eternal life now?
 John is clear in his gospel: Knowing God is eternal life.
 Knowing has to do with being transformed into the image of Christ, having the Holy Spirit at work in us, absorbing the truth of God’s word, ordering our life around the things of God, seeking to see God at work in every situation… It’s an active, all-encompassing, total life surrender and make over.